onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/index.md

 # Identity Providers

-OneWelcome Access has no user management.
-OneWelcome Access depends on external identity providers (IdP) integrations to identify a user.
+User management is not present in OneWelcome Access.
+Instead, Access relies on external identity provider (IdP) integrations to identify a user.
+It offers built-in support for various identity providers and also allows for the custom integrations.
-OneWelcome Access supports multiple integrations with identity providers out of the box.
-Custom integrations are also supported.

 * [Identity Providers configuration](identity-providers.md)
 * [UJO Identity Provider configuration](ujo-integration.md)